Pylons/sdexternaledit/docs/index.rst

 system figure out which editor to use when you click on a pencil icon.
 In practice, this may have undesirable effects if the process invoked by the edit helper returns before the editing session is complete (e.g. if the process invokes another process in the background, then quits).
+You can alternately set an editor per content-type in the ZopeEdit.ini file as per the ``collective.zopeedit`` documentation.

 Now it's time to get your desktop environment set up so that it knows to launch external editor from your browser when it downloads the file resulting from a